 2016 Solar Net Metering Legislation

 Comment from Will Brownsberger The chart Andrew has prepared below summarizes the status of incentives for different kinds of solar projects under the legislation that we approved yesterday.
-It is …
+It is not an attractive package from the perspective of the solar industry.
+Small residential projects continue to receive the full retail net metering credit (in private …

 This Week’s Education Reform Vote